Can My Son Buy My Council House For Me?

 How a mortgage broker can help you

 If you’re considering getting your son to purchase your council house through the Right to Buy scheme, a mortgage broker can help guide you through the process.
-Our unique broker-matching service will pair you with an advisor who specialises in Right to Buy mortgages.
+Our unique broker-matching service will pair you with an advisor specialising in Right to Buy mortgages.

-Just call us on 0808 189 2301 or make an enquiry and we’ll do the rest.
-We’ll simply ask for a few details and from there can find the broker to suit – it’s completely free and there’s no obligation, just the chance to find the right lender with expert support at your side.
+Just call us on 0330 818 7026 or make an enquiry, and we’ll do the rest.
+We’ll simply ask for a few details and, from there, can find the broker to suit – it’s completely free, and there’s no obligation, just the chance to find the right lender with expert support at your side.

 Discover the options available to you if you want your son to buy your council house